spacetelescope/drizzlepac/doc/source/singlevisit.rst

     * drizzle-combined image
     * point-source catalog determined from the drizzle-combined image
-    * segmentation-based catalog determiend from the drizzle-combined image
+    * segmentation-based catalog determined from the drizzle-combined image
     * astrometric catalog used to align the input exposures

   * methods for: